Azure/azure-powershell/src/Resources/Policy.Autorest/docs/New-AzPolicyExemption.md

 ```

 ### -PolicyDefinitionReferenceId
-The policy definition reference ID list when the associated policy assignment is for a policy set (initiative).
+The policy definition reference ID list when the associated policy assignment is an assignment of a policy set definition.

 ```yaml
 Type: System.String[]